-Amsterdam prostitutes learn to cook
+Trafficked women learn to cook

 One of the first dishes trainees learn to cook is soup.
 Twice a week it's biked from the restaurant to the Dignita store and information center in the red light district.
 From here, volunteers deliver takeout orders to the sex workers behind the windows.

-"The soup outreach and whatever we are doing here is just an opportunity to be in contact with them ... and to reach out to them but also to learn from," says Heemskerk-Schep.
+"The soup outreach and whatever we are doing here is just an opportunity to be in contact with them ... and to reach out to them but also to learn from them," says Heemskerk-Schep.

 "The fact is that at the moment I have three girls coming from the windows who have been exploited, who have been forced to work as a prostitute.
 And although we have a legalized system, it doesn't mean to say that the crime is totally out of this business.